SonaSimon42/ASR_Audio_Lottery/README.md

 * **[Decaying Pruning](https://github.com/SonaSimon42/ASR_Audio_Lottery/tree/main/Decaying%20Pruning)**:

-  * The LTH algorithm does iterative pruning with the pruning percentage d, contstant throughout the iterations.
+  * The LTH algorithm does iterative pruning with a constant pruning percentage d throughout the iterations.
 In this hacker role, we experiment decaying pruning to obtain better winning tickets (or sparse network) of the model.

   * Decayed pruning is implemented by reducing the pruning percentage by a factor (prune_factor) at every pruning iteration.